When purchasing rescued native plants:

 - Purchase only from licensed suppliers, as the plants are protected by law.

-- Plants should be free from disease, nursery hardened for at least one year and have developed a new root system.
+- Plants should be free from disease, nursery stabilised for at least 12 months with a full head of foliage.

 - Plants must be handled with care so use only correct methods of replanting.